FreedomChal/behavioral_cloning/writeup_report.md

 #### Model parameter tuning

-The model has an adam optimizer, so the learning paramaters did not need to be manually tuned.
+The model has an adam optimizer, so the learning parameters did not need to be manually tuned.
 For the batch size, I set it to 64, which seems to work decently for my model.
 I set the number of epochs to 50, but almost always stopped training before the end of all 50.

 #### Appropriate training data